The oldest national park in Bosnia and Herzegovina

 The road climbs steadily to reach an asphalt parking place at Dragoš Sedlo after about 10 km and one hour.
 The amount of time it took shows how bad the road was.
-Luckily there was no long steep sections, but there were some bigger stones and deep wheel ruts.
+Luckily there were no long steep sections, but there were some bigger stones and deep wheel ruts.
 Good that we had our car from Finland with its high clearance.
-But the way was pretty tiring both for me as driver and for the car.
+But the way was pretty tiring both for me as the driver and for the car.

-Hike to the highest peak of Bosnia
+Maglić: hike to the highest peak of Bosnia

-A beautiful lake in Montenegro
+Trnovačko: a beautiful lake in Montenegro

 The trail to Trnovačko lake is very easy.
 It crosses the border to Montenegro soon after the parking lot, but there is no border control.
-After that the trail goes down to a cute, tiny valley which had a little lake formed by melted snow water.
+After that, the trail goes down to a cute, tiny valley which had a little lake formed by melted snow water.
 It’s only about 2 km to our destination from that point.
 The trail goes uphill, following a small creek and sometimes in the creek.

 We were lucky enough to find nobody around, in summer the place is for sure full of tourists.
 There is even a small wooden cabin selling snacks and drinks working during high season.
 Probably doesn’t get as crowded as Morskie Oko in Tatra, but surely there are many people.
 We already met few groups around the lake after we went down from Maglić trail.
-The trail to the peak surrounds the heart shaped lake from south.
+The trail to the peak surrounds the heart-shaped lake from the south.

 At first, it goes through a forest and that is the only steep part.
-After the forest, you can enjoy the views to even more peaks than from lake’s elevation.
+After the forest, you can enjoy the views to even more peaks than from the lake’s elevation.
 And the lake water has very cool colors when seen from here.